 As of July 5, 2021, Canadian travellers are allowed to enter Nova Scotia.
 Quarantine and testing requirements are based on vaccination status.
 Please visit the Government of Nova Scotia’s webpage to determine your quarantine and testing requirements.

 As long as you remain in the province, you and your family member are required to follow the same guidelines as the student, whether you are an international or a Canadian traveller.
 The Nova Scotia COVID-19 travel guidelines page explains the most up-to-date guidance for travellers originating within Canada.

 Currently, post-secondary study is considered essential travel.
 This designation extends to spouses, partners, and dependent children when travelling together with post-secondary students coming to study in Nova Scotia.
-If family members do not travel with the student to assist with moving to Nova Scotia, they will likely not be considered essential for travel and will not be granted a travel exemption.
-Visit the Government of Canada travel restrictions site to determine if you can travel separately from the student.
+If family members do not travel with the student to assist with moving to Nova Scotia, their entry status will be based on their vaccination status.
+Please visit the Government of Canada travel restrictions site to determine if you can travel separately from the student.

 As long as you remain in the province, you and your family member are required to follow the same guidelines as the student, whether you are an international or a Canadian traveller.